getodk/docs/collect-adb.rst

 Saving screenshot
 ~~~~~~~~~~~~~~~~~~

-Document writers need to take screenshots of the running app to help the readers visualize and verify everything.
-While using an emulator or a device, this might take some time.
-For this purpose, **adb** also provides a feature call **screencap** which can take a screenshot and upload it to your computer.
 For taking a screenshot, run:

 .. code-block:: none